 Capital commitments represent the uncalled capital contracted for at balance date but not yet paid to Maui Capital Aqua Fund, Maui Capital Indigo Fund, and Pencarrow IV Fund.
-There are no significant contingent liabilities as at 31 March 2022.
+No significant contingent liabilities exist as at 31 March 2022.

 13. Events after Balance Date